 You now have the toolbox to create the pay structure that is right for your company.
 It will evolve.

 What you do as a 25-person startup will not be right for you at 500 people.
-As an HR professional, it’s our role to make sure pay is constantly being reviewed and evolves with our business and team.
+As an HR professional, it’s our role to make sure that there's a process of compensation review and that pay evolves with our business and team.

 We are the expert, strategic partner, and influencer when it comes to these decisions at our company.
 Understanding the tools above, you will find the right pay structure to implement for your company at this stage.